Courtsdesk News – Terms of Service

 5. anything analogous to any of the foregoing events under sub-clauses (ii) to (iv) occurs in any applicable jurisdiction; or

-6. in the event that the HM Courts & Tribunals Service is unwilling or unable to provide data to Courtsdesk, or to allow Courtsdesk to make data available to any Subscriber on a commercial basis.
+6. in the event that the relevant courts service is unwilling or unable to provide data to Courtsdesk, or to allow Courtsdesk to make data available to any Subscriber on a commercial basis; or

-2. Each party's further rights and obligations cease immediately on termination of this Agreement, but termination does not affect a party's accrued rights and obligations (including any right to be indemnified under this Agreement) at the date of termination.
+2. Each party's further rights and obligations cease immediately on termination of this Agreement, but termination does not affect a party's accrued rights and obligations (including any right to be indemnified under this Agreement) at the date of termination or any rights or obligations which are intended to survive post-termination.

-1. The Subscriber and Licensed Users may view on screen the results of bona fide searches carried out using the Courtsdesk News Service.
+1. The Subscriber and Licensed Users may view on screen and manually copy the results of bona fide searches carried out using the Courtsdesk News Service or information provided.
 Reasonable quantities of extracts (in the context of the business or operations of the Subscriber) may also be printed from the Courtsdesk News Service or saved to local devices temporarily (including eBook readers) solely for use by the Subscriber and Licensed Users in accordance with this Agreement, to the extent permitted by applicable law and provided the source and ownership of the copyright in the results are clearly acknowledged.

 2. The Subscriber acknowledges that third parties may have a proprietary interest in parts of the Courtsdesk News Service and the Subscriber agrees not to remove, conceal or obliterate any copyright or other proprietary notices included in the Courtsdesk News Service.

-3. Except as permitted by law or by this Agreement, the Subscriber shall not itself, nor allow any Licensed User or third party to, duplicate or otherwise reproduce the Courtsdesk News Service or any part of it, including any of its databases, or permit any person other than Licensed Users to have access to the Courtsdesk News Service.
+4. Except as permitted by this Agreement, the Subscriber shall not itself, nor allow any Licensed User or third party to, duplicate or otherwise reproduce the Courtsdesk News Service or any part of it, including any of its databases, or permit any person other than Licensed Users to have access to the Courtsdesk News Service.

-4. Except to the extent permitted by law, the Subscriber shall not itself, nor allow any Licensed User or third party to, modify, reverse assemble, decompile or reverse engineer the Courtsdesk News Service or any part thereof or merge it with any other software or database or printed publication or create any derivative work from it.
+5. Except to the extent permitted by this Agreement, the Subscriber shall not itself, nor allow any Licensed User or third party to, modify, reverse assemble, decompile or reverse engineer the Courtsdesk News Service or any part thereof or merge it with any other software or database or printed publication or create any derivative work from it.

 1. Save as expressly set out in this Agreement, the Subscriber or Licensed User shall not license, sublicense, sell, resell, rent, lease, transfer, assign, distribute, time share or otherwise commercially exploit or make the Courtsdesk News Service available to any third party.